Millennial homeowners — why aren’t there more?

 Millennials, as the largest generation of adults, are currently the center of attention for the U.S. housing market and other parts in the world, including the Canadian housing market.
 The oldest members are now beginning to reach their mid-30s and financial stability — at least, hypothetically.
-Under scrutiny for poor money mismanagement and lack of cash buying power (see: avocado toast) while dealing with 20% lower earnings than Boomers and historically high student loan debt, Millennials are finally making headlines for increasingly becoming homeowners.
+Under scrutiny for poor money mismanagement and lack of cash buying power (see: avocado toast) while dealing with 20% lower earnings than Boomers and historically high student loan debt, Millennials are finally making headlines for increasingly becoming first-time homeowners.

 Still predominately a generation of renters, Millennial homeowners are seeing a slight surge in home purchases (maybe their assessing the market and buying to make money?).
 According to The 2017 State of the Nation’s Housing report by the Joint Center for Housing Studies at Harvard, 1.4 million recent homebuyers were under age 35 in 2015.
 Still, the report also notes that this figure is well below pre-boom levels.
 The number of homeowners over age 55 jumped by 13 percentage points to 54%, between 2001 and 2015, while the share of homeowners under age 35 shrunk by 5 percentage points over the same period, to about 33%.

 In an earlier report, we studied the phenomenon of Millennials living with parents in lieu of finding their own apartments.
 In this report, we’ll take a look at where Millennials have the best chances of buying a home, what types of homes they can afford, and the dwindling number of 18- to 35-year-olds able to make the investment.